 Summer Heat and Tree Watering

-During the stretches of hot weather, we would like your help ensuring the survival of the young street trees in the community.
+During the stretches of hot weather, we would greatly appreciate your help ensuring the survival of street trees in the community - especially the young ones that are most vulnerable!
 It is beneficial that they receive 15 gallons of water twice a week.
 We ask for your assistance in watering the trees in the boulevard bordering your home or business.

 A very slow trickle from a garden hose for four hours before 9:00 AM or after 7:00 PM.